Massive star cluster formation I. High star formation efficiency while resolving feedback of individual stars: Introduction

 This paper is the first in a series exploring the results of these simulations.
 In this paper, we describe the \textsc{torch} code, the new features integrated into \textsc{torch} for handling massive GMCs, and the initial conditions of our three clouds in Sect.~\ref{sec:methods}.
 We analyze the time evolution of global gas and stellar properties in Sect.~\ref{sec:results}.
 In Sect.~\ref{sec:discussion}, we discuss the results of our analysis, and in Sect.~\ref{sec:conclusions} we conclude with a summary of the most important results.
+We provide a data repository containing a sampling of the simulation data corresponding to the panels in Figure~\ref{fig:time_panel} , the HTML file of the three-dimensional interactive plot shown in Figure~\ref{fig:plotly}, and the code used to generate the interactive plot.